acamarata/solar-spa/README.md

 The SPA calculates the solar zenith angle, azimuth angle, incidence angle, sunrise time, sunset time, solar noon time, and sun transit altitude for a given date, time, and location.

+This is a direct WASM conversion, which has some limitations and bugs in real-world usage, especially when used as an NPM package or within frameworks like Next.js.
+This repository will remain available for those who need or want it, but it will no longer be maintained by me in favor of the newer **[nrel-spa](https://github.com/acamarata/nrel-spa/)** package going forward.

 ## Installation

 To install the solar-spa package, use the following command: